avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1"><summary>$(task)</summary>

 1. The company's core product relied upon [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) the automotive client [OEM's](https://en.wikipedia.org/wiki/Original_equipment_manufacturer) source code in order to make it much more efficient to generate software updates.
-Sometimes their product could reduce update times by a factor of 10 compared to the default technique of using [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) (i.e. successor to _zip_) compression.
+Sometimes their product could reduce update times 10x compared to the default technique of using [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) (i.e. successor to _zip_) compression.

 2. I invented an extremely efficient technique to greatly improve the efficiency of their initial _offline_ refactoring software by combining the [srcML](https://www.srcml.org/) compiler [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) output in [XML](https://en.wikipedia.org/wiki/XML) format with the Python [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) library in order to generate the refactored source code.
 I improved their build speed time by 5x (i.e. from 6 hours to 1 hour) and reduced RAM consumption by 2x (from a 64 GB workstation to 32 GB).